 Celebrations Across the Nation

 Nowadays, Juneteenth is celebrated less politically, but no less joyfully.
 Different communities have different ways of celebrating, including parades, parties, church services, concerts, vigils, reenactments, and even public readings of the Emancipation Proclamation.
 Texas has made it an official state holiday, and other states have followed.
-There are even efforts to have it made a nationally recognized holiday.
-There have been regular celebrations for the day in Tucson for nearly fifty years.
+After the efforts of many for several years, it's been made a national holiday.
+And there have been regular celebrations for the day in Tucson for nearly fifty years.